Speakers at NWR National Conference 2022

 London’s cultural diversity is a theme that runs through much of Marion’s career and her writing.
 She has organised initiatives to support asylum seekers adapting to life in England, community projects for diverse neighbourhoods and English classes for adults.
 Marion worked for Save the Children travelling to support staff in countries across Asia and Africa, which she has described as a life-changing experience, learning from people who were forced to cope with unrelenting poverty, political oppression and war.

-Erin Peart will open the conference and welcome the delegates to Northumbria University.
+Erin Peart opened the conference and welcomed the delegates to Northumbria University.

 Erin is a Member of the Royal Institution of Chartered Surveyors (RICS) and Chair of the North East RICS Regional Board.